GurSych/CelluarAutomatonLibrary/README.md

 </details>

 # Plans and ideas
-Library will provide you range of celluar automaton classes which you will be able to setup using lambda-function or even using simple template-language<br>
+Library will provide you with a range of celluar automaton classes which you will be able to setup using lambda-function or even using simple template-language<br>
 Added and finished classes:
 - [x] CelluarAutomaton
 - [ ] CelluarAutomaton1D